JordanHardie/Image-index-like-photshop/README.md

 Details:
   - The example image can be found at https://commons.wikimedia.org/wiki/File:Yuji_jinja_shrine_20190114_01.jpg
-  - The example image was converted with the 'custom_palette.act' and 'output_image' is the corresponding output.
+  - The example image was converted with the 'custom_palette.act' and 'output_image.png' is the corresponding output.
     The same image was also converted with the 'example_custom_palette.act' and likewise the 'example_output_image.png' is the output for that.